pjain9696/image_captions_generator/README.md

 * Instead of creating the train-test-val split by ourselves, we'll leverage the awesome work done by Andrej Karpathy to split the images into train-val-test in ratio  6000:1000:1000 alongwith segregating their captions.
 This is available as json, download from [here](https://www.kaggle.com/shtvkumar/karpathy-splits?select=dataset_flickr8k.json).

 * Run [img_features.py](img_features.py) to save the encoded version of images into the disk.
 This usually takes 30-35 mins for images in train and validation set, so better to perform this step one-off before kicking off training.
-Saving to disk would allow us to use these encoded images repeatedly without any time expense as we try different combinations of model settings.
-A folder names 'img_features' would be created inside [data/](data) folder.
+Saving to disk would allow us to use these encoded features repeatedly without any time expense as we try different combinations of model parameters.
+A folder named 'img_features' would be created inside [data/](data) folder.

 ### 2.2.
 Configure settings